Development

 Seven experts debate the past and present existence of water wars, consider the difficulty of owning a fluid resource, and examine the hot spots for future conflict.

-catalyst, conflict, development, environment, leadership, policy, water
+conflict, development, environment, leadership, policy, water

 -